Our Cat Hotel at Animal Medical Centre

 Staying at Our Cat Hotel

-When your kitties come to stay in our luxury penthouses their primary carers are Stephen and Claire, our dedicated cat caring assistants.
-However, our Veterinary Nurses, Ilona and Holly are also on hand to provide veterinary nursing care, should this be required during your cat’s stay.
+When your kitties come to stay in our luxury penthouses their primary carers are Kayla and Nicole, our dedicated cat caring assistants.
+However, our Veterinary Nurses, Lucy and Holly are also on hand to provide veterinary nursing care, should this be required during your cat’s stay.

 If you have several cats that need to stay with us, then that’s not a problem.
 We have adjoining suites.
 This means that even though they’re away from home, they won’t be lonely.